adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 Above, we see the confusion matrix of our k-means clustering which barely provided any insight.
-For instance, we observe that both wines of quality 3 and quality 6 maximum observations (7 and 645) are grouped in cluster 4.
-On the other hand, cluster 4 most frequent observations are from wines with quality 5.
+For instance, we observe that both wines of quality 7, 8 and 9 maximum observations (438, 94 and 4) are grouped in cluster 2.
+On the other hand, cluster 2 most frequent observations are from wines with quality 6.
 Therefore, determining how to classify this cluster would require some degree of arbitrariness.

     ##                     wine$quality